• Home

 Where does lead come from?

 Lead is a common, naturally occurring metal found throughout the environment.
-It seldom, however, occurs naturally in water supplies like rivers and lakes, and is rarely present in water coming from a treatment plant or the water pipes themselves.
-That would be the case in Todd Creek Village as the pipes are not made of lead and the water treatment process does not introduce any lead.
+It seldom, however, occurs naturally in water supplies like rivers and lakes, and is rarely present in water coming from a treatment plant.

 How can lead get in the water?